 - A Sole Proprietorship is where the business is owned by an individual.

 • One Person Company is a new concept in India which has been introduced by the companies act 2013.
-In the old Companies Act 1956 a minimum of two directors and shareholders were required to form a private limited company.
-However, in case of a One person company, only one person is required, who can be a shareholder as well as the Director.
+In the old Companies Act, 1956 a minimum of two directors and shareholders were required to form a private limited company.
+However, in the case of a One person company, only one person is required, who can be a shareholder as well as the Director.
 Hence the name, One Person Company.

 - Cooperatives are voluntary organizations under the Cooperative Societies Act 1912.

 - Joint Hindu Family business is a business type governed by Hindu law and in this type, only members of the same family can manage this business.